mganss/ExcelMapper/README.md

 ```

 This removes all whitespace so that columns with the string " First Name " map to a property named `FirstName`.

+## Records

+Records are supported.
+Record types must have a constructor that takes an argument for each of the mapped properties in the order they are declared.